parkerlewis9/express_itunes_app/README.md

 * Since we are no longer making client side requests to the itunes api, jsonp is not necessary.
 * The response from the server for the /randomsong route can preload a form to submit the score.
 Your client side javascript can handle updating the values once you know if the song is correctly guessed or not.
 * __Start with the basic crud first__.
 Since we haven't done a lot of client side javascript along with server side code, the randomsong route may seem challenging.
 Don't work on it first!
 Frist make the basic CRUD for scores.
+* For POST /scores and PUT /scores/:id, you will need to redirect to a randomsong?id=songid when the POST or PUT is coming from the random song page.
+To achieve this, use a hidden field in your submit form that has a name=nextsong and a value=true.
+If the value is not found in the body, then redirect to your normal crud page.